User Journeys

 - Bands (connecting flows) show how visitors moved between pages, with wider bands indicating more traffic

 Pages that appear at multiple steps will have a node in each column, so you can see how traffic redistributes across steps.
+The gap between a node's height and its outgoing ribbons is the drop-off — visitors who ended their session on that page.

 Journey Table